bovirus/adbtools2/README.md

 The folder mod-kit contains the following files/directories:

-* **mod-kit-configure.sh** this script prepare and create the directory tree that will contain the original firmware file, the original extracted root file system, the patch directory, the overlay directory, the new modified root file system, the new modified and unsigned firmware file.
+* **mod-kit-configure.sh** this script prepare and create the directory tree (*mod-kit-dir*) that will contain the original firmware file, the original extracted root file system, the patch directory, the overlay directory, the new modified root file system, the new modified and unsigned firmware file.
 This is the first script to run.

-* **mod-kit-run.sh** this is the main script that extracts the root file system from the original firmware, apply patches to it, apply overlay files and generate the new unsigned firmware file.
+* **mod-kit-run.sh** this is the main script that extracts the root file system from the original firmware, apply patches to it, apply overlay files, remove files listed in `root-rm-files.txt`, executes the `pre-image-script.sh` and generate the new unsigned firmware file.

 * **device-table.txt** the device table used by `mkfs.jffs2` to allow creation of /dev/console and /dev/null in the jffs2 root file system image.
 This is needed because the normal user (not root), that runs this kit, has no rights to create a special device file.
+This file is copied to the *mod-kit-dir* and can be customized, if needed.

 * **root-permissions.acl** this file contains the correct file owner and mode of each file in the root file system.
 This file is needed because files extracted by Jefferson haven't the correct file mode and ownership.
+This file is copied to the *mod-kit-dir* and can be customized, if needed.

 * **mtd-utils-lzma_jffs2.patch** this is the patch to apply to mtd-utils to add support for lzma compression (see above)